siliconshells/personalsite.github.io/_pages/projects.md

 **Human Resource and Payroll Management Software**

-This is a Human Resource Management Software used by a company with multiple desktop clients.
+This is a Human Resource Management and Payroll Software used by a company with multiple desktop clients.
 It's 3-tiered and runs on Microsoft SQL Server.
 It was developed with C#.

 A screenshot of the Client System.
 <p align="center">